Learning Vision-Guided Quadrupedal Locomotion End-to-End with Cross-Modal Transformers: Experiments

 \subsection{Attention Maps}

-To gain insight into how our Transformer model leverages spatial information and recognizes dominant visual regions for decision-making at different time steps, we visualize the attention map of our policy on our environment.
-Specifically, we compute the attention weight $W_{i,j}$ between the proprioceptive token and all other visual tokens and visualize the attention weight on the corresponding visual region of each token.
-Attention maps are visualized in Figure \ref{figure:attention-demo}.
-In the top row, we observe that the agent pays most attention to the close obstacles in the front, which are the exact objects the agent needs to avoid to move forward.
-In the mountain environment (bottom row), the agent attends to two different types of regions: the close terrain which immediately influences the locomotion of the robot (Figure~\ref{figure:attention-demo} (c)), and regions corresponding to the task-specific direction towards the target (Figure~\ref{figure:attention-demo} (d)).
-The regions attended to by the agent directly relate to the task being performed: moving towards the task-specific direction while avoiding the bumps on the terrain.
-This indicates that our model learns to recognize important visual regions for decision-making.
+To gain insight into how our Transformer model leverages spatial information and recognizes dominant visual regions for decision-making at different time steps, we visualize the attention map of our policy on the simulated environment in Figure \ref{figure:attention-demo}.
+Specifically, we compute the attention weight $W_{i,j}$ between the proprioceptive token and all other visual tokens and visualize the attention weights on the corresponding visual region of each token.
+In the top row, we observe that the agent pays most attention to nearby obstacles in the front, i.e. objects that the agent needs to avoid to move forward.
+The attention also evolves when new obstacles appear or get closer.
+In the Mountain environment (bottom row), the agent attends alternatively to two different types of regions: the close terrain immediately influencing the locomotion of the robot, and regions corresponding to the task-specific direction towards the target.
+The robot first attends to the terrain in front to step on the ground (1st \& 3rd frame), once the agent is in a relatively stable state, it attends to the goal far away to perform longer-term planning (2nd \& 4th frame).
+The regions attended by the agent are highly task-related and this indicates that our model learns to recognize important visual regions for decision-making.